The Future of Work: How Food Will Drive Employee Connectivity, No Matter Where We Work

 At Crafty, we live and breathe workplace food & beverage management, so we decided to share some of our thinking on the future of (eating at) work.

-This article dives into one of the primary objectives we seek to achieve through our food & beverage offerings: employee connectivity and engagement, no matter where we work.
+This article dives into one of the primary objectives we seek to achieve through our food & beverage offerings: employee connectivity and engagement.

 Employee Connectivity & Engagement

-As COVID completely halted the traditional in-office experience, I had the opportunity to chat with Michiel Bakker, Google's Director of Global Workplace Services Programs and Head of Food @ Google.
+When COVID completely halted the traditional in-office experience, I had the opportunity to chat with Michiel Bakker, Google's Director of Global Workplace Services Programs and Head of Food at Google.